Design Mistakes – Scale and Proportion in Interior Design

 Here’s an example of a too-small rug…

 Why It Isn’t Working: This 5×8 (I’m guessing), is way too small for this large family room.
-Visually it cuts up the space and isn’t the right scale for this large room.
+Visually, it cuts up the space and it isn’t the right scale for this large room.

-Why It Works: Here’s the same exact room (with lots of other changes), with a much larger rug.
-The space feels huuuuge compared to using the other 5×8 rug.
-This one is the right scale for the room.
+Why It Works: Here’s the same exact room (with lots of other changes), with a much larger rug, a 9×12.
+The space feels huge compared to using the other 5×8 rug.